-In addition, we support hybrid RIAs who conduct their advisory business through separate entities by establishing their own RIA ("Hybrid RIAs") pursuant to the Investment Advisers Act of 1940 or through their respective states' investment advisory licensing rules, rather than through LPL Financial.
-The assets held under these investment advisory accounts custodied with LPL Financial are included in our advisory and brokerage assets, net new advisory assets, and advisory assets under custody metrics.
+In addition, we support Hybrid RIAs, which engage us for technology, clearing, compliance-related, and custody services, as well as access to certain of our investment platforms.
+Most financial advisors associated with Hybrid RIAs carry their brokerage license with LPL Financial and access our fully-integrated brokerage platform under standard terms, although some financial advisors associated with Hybrid RIAs do not carry a brokerage license with us.
+The assets held under a Hybrid RIA's investment advisory accounts custodied with LPL Financial are included in our advisory and brokerage assets, net new advisory assets, and advisory assets under custody metrics.
 However, the advisory revenue generated by a Hybrid RIA is earned by the Hybrid RIA, and accordingly is not included in our advisory revenue.
-We charge administrative fees to Hybrid RIAs for clearing and custody of these assets based on the value of assets within these advisory accounts.
+We charge administrative fees to Hybrid RIAs for technology, clearing, compliance-related, and custody services based on the value of assets within these advisory accounts.
 The administrative fees collected on our Hybrid RIA platform vary and can reach a maximum of 0.6% of the underlying assets.